SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 * balance of power whether ye wanted or not A4
 	* No agreement?
 Fight!
 Eventually there will be one.
 A14
-	* HUN?
-Spain's cat-and-mouse game with defending its monopoly fixed the contry's stance in the Indeas A13
 	* Napoleon being napolean
 		* napolean tried to spread ideas of the revolution A26
 		* French Rev shaked europe A27
 		* Napoleon changed wars into a war of ideology A28
-	* Even trying to balance power may lead to problems => overzelous expansion of Raison may lead to downfall A7

 * Its advantageous to do business instead of doing brute territorialism A12
 	* Britian's aquisition of Calcutta train station was beneficial A21